 The team was not able to match its defensive dominance in the two games that mattered most.
-Against Washington, although Colorado’s pass defense was solid and limited the usually deadly Jake Browning to a 9-of-24 performance with just 118 yards through the air (while recording six pass breakups), the Buffs were steamrolled by the Huskies ground game.
+Against the Huskies, although Colorado’s pass defense was solid and limited Washington quarterback Jake Browning to a 9-of-24 performance with just 118 yards through the air (while recording six pass breakups), the Buffs were steamrolled by the Huskies’ ground game.
 Colorado surrendered 265 yards combined to Washington’s Myles Gaskin and Lavon Coleman.

-Oklahoma State had its way with the Colorado defense through the air and on the ground, putting up 527 yards of total offense and averaging a frightening 7.1 yards per play.
+Oklahoma State had its way with the Colorado defense through the air and on the ground, putting up 527 yards of total offense and averaging a frightening 7.1 yards per play in the Alamo Bowl.

 Offensively, Colorado struggled to do much of anything positive.
 It scored just 18 points combined in its final two games — that speaks for itself.
 Liufau had a rough outing in the Pac-12 Championship Game with three interceptions, and he played decent in the Alamo Bowl, but in both games, he came out due to injury and returned to finish the game.
 He doesn’t deserve a majority of the blame for Colorado’s end-of-season crumbling.

 It feels more than strange that the Buffaloes collapsed in such a fashion.
-Throughout this season, when the team was beginning to win Pac-12 contests and assert some dominance over teams that had in the past routinely beat up on them, questions were asked in regard to how it all was happening.
+Throughout this season, when the Buffs were beginning to win Pac-12 contests and assert some dominance over teams that had in the past routinely beat up on them, questions were asked in regard to how it all was happening.

 Constant themes in those answers given from players and coaches were that the Buffaloes were finally closing the gap with other programs within the Pac-12.
 The team was mature, had good leadership and was ready to bring the football program to the next level, and it certainly did.
 The Buffs broke through their regular season glass ceiling and won 10 games.
 But for all the talk of maturity and readiness, it could be argued that CU lacked the experience to get the job done in major games.